 Everyone has had the experience—a driver riding your tail and following too closely.
-Tailgating is more than a simple frustration; it is a leading cause of serious car accidents, especially at high speeds or slick road conditions.
+Tailgating is more than a simple frustration; it is a leading cause of serious car accidents, especially at high speeds or in slick road conditions.

 Consider perception/reaction time.
 The amount of time it takes an alert driver to perceive and react to an emergency is about 1.5 seconds.
 This means that at 60 MPH, your vehicle is going to travel about 90 feet before you even begin to react to an emergency.
-Taking into consideration stopping distance, it takes a bare minimum of 240 feet to come to a stop at 60 MPH.
-If a driver fails to keep adequate distance between his or her vehicle and yours, an accident is inevitable.
+Taking into consideration braking distance, it takes a bare minimum of 240 feet to come to a stop at 60 MPH.
+If a driver fails to keep an adequate distance between his or her vehicle and yours, an accident is inevitable.
 You cannot beat physics.

 4. Failing to Yield the Right of Way